Traditional substations (mechanical relays, limited visibility, first RTUs with IO)

 A good security infrastructure should make sure the right information will be accessible only to the right people at any time using proper authentication, authorization and access control.

-Logging user interaction with a device can provide system administrators or other users with valuable information – especially in case of a failure.
-Logs and traces can be investigated to spot any potential mistakes during a commissioning or maintenance session.
+Logging user interaction with a device can provide system administrators or other users with valuable information - especially in case of a failure.
+Logs and traces can be investigated to spot any potential mistake during a commissioning or maintenance session.
 An automated system can collect this log information and save in a central database for future use.

-Although firewalls and antivirus software are generally part of the IT infrastructure in a substation control system, more sophisticated devices also support some of these security features.
+Although firewall and antivirus software are generally part of the IT infrastructure in a substation control system, more sophisticated devices also support some of these security features.
 As a gateway can sometimes be used as the single point of access to a substation, it needs to support security measures that block an unauthorized access.